Intervention/docs/image/v3/introduction/frameworks.md

 # Framework Integration
-## Use Intervention Image with Your Favorite Framework
+## Use with your Favorite Framework

 [TOC]